CSCfi/rstudio-daki/README.md

 rocker/tidyverse:4.0.0
 ```

-This container also comes with shiny server and the [large number pre-installed packages](#https://github.com/CSCfi/rstudio-daki/blob/master/rstudio-daki-shiny/install_daki.sh) including the following package manages:
+This container also comes with shiny server and the [large number pre-installed packages](https://github.com/CSCfi/rstudio-daki/blob/master/rstudio-daki-shiny/install_daki.sh) including the following rstudio package managers:
 ```
 BiocManager
 devtools
 remotes
 ```
-In order to facilitate open reserach data analytics activties, rstudio-daki has beeen installed with many [openscience dataset and scripts](https://github.com/CSCfi/Open-data-examples) and also includes some of potentially useful open science datasets as archived by[rOpenGov](https://github.com/rOpenGov?page=1).
+In order to facilitate open reserach data analytics activties, rstudio-daki has beeen installed with many [openscience datasets and scripts](https://github.com/CSCfi/Open-data-examples) and also includes some of potentially useful open science datasets and mining tools as archived by [rOpenGov](https://github.com/rOpenGov?page=1).
 These packages include:
 ```
 vipunen
 fmi2